dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/10/22
+If you haven't heard about the pomodoro technique, it's basically: focus on the task till 25-minute timer stops; if distracted, restart the timer; take breaks.
+You can try it in #IntelliJ IDEs using [this plugin](https://github.com/dkandalov/pomodoro-tm) (just updated for the latest versions).

 #### 2024/10/18
 There is a #Kotlin intention to convert from member to extension function but not the other way round <https://youtrack.jetbrains.com/issue/KTIJ-12496>.
 If you're desperate enough, I [hacked the intention](https://github.com/dmcg/gilded-rose-tdd/blob/537de53f9b56b7c173683db0ebb2729def92bcfb/.live-plugins/plugin.kts#L159) (not production quality) for the KotlinConf talk with #LivePlugin.
 (Also on this topic, why refactoring intentions are not in the refactoring menu? 🤷)